 Sir William Stirling Maxwell Fellowship

-The Fellowship is awarded on the recommendation of a committee chaired by the Head of the College of Arts to whom application, with a full curriculum vitae and supporting evidence indicating the research to be undertaken, may be made at any time.
+The Fellowship is awarded on the recommendation of a committee chaired by the Director of the Centre to whom application, with a full curriculum vitae and supporting evidence indicating the research to be undertaken, may be made at any time.
 The committee meets as occasion requires.
-It includes the University Librarian or his nominee and up to two members of academic staff with appropriate expertise in the proposed area of study.
-It reports through the College to the Senate and Court of the University.
+It includes the University Librarian or his nominee and at least two members of academic staff with appropriate expertise in the proposed area of study.
 A Fellowship will not normally extend beyond one academic term and adjoining vacation or be held by more than one person at any one time.

 No stipend or other funding support is attached to the Fellowship, apart from modest financial assistance with photographic and photocopying expenses.
 Normal expectation is that it will be held in conjunction with sabbatical leave from the Fellow's home institution.
 Fellows are based in an academic subject area appropriate to the field of study and are accorded the customary privileges of visiting scholars, such as membership of the University Library.
 No specific duties are attached to the Fellowship beyond the prosecution of the stipulated research, drawing on the resources of the Stirling Maxwell Collection.
 The Fellow is, however, required to present the University Library with one copy of each publication resulting from the research.